The Short Story Collection is out on Amazon. You can read three of these stories below.

 “Boy!
 Help me out!
 Why d’you let me sleep in the car?
 My entire body is in pain.
 I’m not a bloody tourist on a bus, sleeping with drool on my face.
 I need a proper bed!”

 Marco helps him get out of the car and they both wobble on the stone steps to the porch.
-A maid welcomes them and takes the arm of the old man, inviting Marco inside, away from the heat.
+A maid welcomes them and takes the Professor’s arm, inviting Marco inside, away from the heat.

-When she comes back, he can see her fading beauty and her joyful smile on her face.
+When she comes back, he can see her fading beauty and the joyful smile on her face.

 “He gave you a hard time?”

 “But he also saved me from being expelled, so I guess I should be grateful.”